-What is a trade mark attorney?
+What is a trade marks attorney?

 A trade marks attorney provides representation and advice regarding trade marks and related intellectual property matters, such as trade mark searching and opinions, preparing and filing trade mark applications, representation in matters before the Trade Marks Office, trade mark oppositions and advising in relation to infringement.
 Section 229(1) of the Trade Marks Act 1995 (Cth) provides that a communication between a registered trade marks attorney and the attorney’s client in intellectual property matters, and any record or document made for the purposes of such a communication, are privileged to the same extent as a communication between a solicitor and his or her client.
-Both patent and trade marks attorneys can provide representation and advice regarding designs and related intellectual property matters such as design searching and opinions, preparing and filing design applications, representation in matters before the Designs Office, design oppositions and advising in relation to infringement.
+Both patent and trade marks attorneys can provide representation and advice regarding designs and related intellectual property matters, such as design searching and opinions, preparing and filing design applications, representation in matters before the Designs Office, design oppositions and advising in relation to infringement.

 What is the difference between copyright and patents?

 Copyright covers all two-dimensional artistic works and some three-dimensional artistic works.
 However, when three-dimensional artistic works are used commercially (e.g. mass produced), they automatically lose copyright protection.
 In order to effectively prosecute a party who is using your commercial design, you need a registered design.
 Neither copyright nor registered designs can be used to protect functional concepts (directly) – this is where patents come in.
 A patent is a type of intellectual property right that encapsulates an idea in words and stops third parties from copying the idea.
 Copyright is not normally an effective form of protection for new developments in computer software or website applications – these are best protected by patents.
 In summary, copyright is used to protect artistic & literary works, registered designs are used to protect the look of designs that are being used commercially and patents protect function concepts or, put simply, the way things work.